Sustainable Strong Finances

 Public safety should be an equal right in Lakewood for all residents and visitors.
 Our police need to receive ongoing training, to be prepared in advance for evolving challenges.
-We must fix neglected problems such as the outdated firing range, which has required spending officers’ time driving to Bay Village to train, for years.
+We must fix neglected problems, such as speeding on side streets, and an outdated firing range which for years has required officers to spend time driving to Bay Village to train.

 Enhanced Senior Services

 Our senior population, often longtime residents who have contributed to the community for decades, is an essential responsibility.
-With the current senior center due for major updates, we have to make important decisions in the next few years.
+With the current senior center in line for replacement, we have to make important decisions in the next few years.
 Our senior services must address both the needs of an aging population, and of the whole community in which many seniors will remain active and involved members, if we make the right investments.

 Smart Development of Commercial Corridors